 Uyghur language has Turkic origins and they use Arabic script.

-Uyghur art, dance and music is very popular with the music being particularly popular throughout China.
-Uyghurs use special instruments for their music and it was fun while visiting the region to see some locals performing at certain tourist attraction and it is understandable why their music is beloved.
-The food is also quite unique but I’ll get more into this in the below section.
+Uyghur art, dance, and music are very popular, with the music being particularly popular throughout China.
+Uyghurs use special instruments for their music.
+It was fun while visiting the region to see some locals performing at tourist attractions.
+After hearing the music it is understandable why their music is beloved.
+The food is also quite unique, but I’ll get more into this in the below section.

-In a Uyghur house (as in all houses in China) one takes off one’s shoes before entering.
-A small pitcher of water with a basin was then brought out and we were all invited to wash our hands.
-It’s almost a ritual washing and we were instructed to lightly brush hand over hand (not together like praying) while the host poured the water and then let the drips fall into the basin.
-You are not supposed to fling the drips as this is considered poor form, but the impulse to do this is difficult to suppress!
+In an Uyghur house (as in all houses in China), one takes off one’s shoes before entering.
+A small pitcher of water with a basin was then brought out, and we were all invited to wash our hands.
+It’s almost a ritual washing, and we were instructed to lightly brush hand over hand (not together like praying) while the host poured the water and then let the drips fall into the basin.
+You are not supposed to fling the drips as this is considered poor form, but the impulse to do this is difficult to suppress.

 Mr. Wahab told us about the history of his company while his wife prepared two traditional Uyghur dishes.
 The first was rice polu, a sort of pilaf with mutton and carrots.
-This dish is something one finds being old out of enormous streetside wok-type pans throughout the markets in Xinjiang.
+This dish is something one finds being made in enormous streetside wok-type pans throughout the markets in Xinjiang.
 The other dish was leghmen, which is noodles topped with a stew of onions, peppers, tomatoes, and spices.
 We drank tea, as observant Muslims do not drink alcohol.

-Our hosts were extremely nice and, of course, offered us more food than we could possibly eat.
-We could have stayed on for many hours chatting and learning about life but we had an early morning departure to get on the road to the Karakoram Highway.
+Our hosts were extremely nice and, of course, offered us more food than we could eat.
+We could have stayed on for many hours chatting and learning about life, but we had an early morning departure to get on the road to the Karakoram Highway.

 The meal was very enjoyable, made more so by the clear fun our kids were having.